We’ve compiled a list of 10 top fonts for business cards to help you get your brand looking its best.

 Sans Serif Fonts

 Literally meaning “without serif,” sans serif fonts are simplistic, modern fonts typically used in web design.
-The clean and simple nature of sans serif typefaces make them ideal for pairing with more ornate typography and logos.
+The clean and simple nature of sans serif typefaces makes them ideal for pairing with more ornate typography and logos.
+A great font for business card details as it tends to be more legible.

 Things to consider when choosing a business card font